-On 29 May 1660 Charles II returned to London from exile and after the 11-year Interregnum the monarchy was restored.
-Efforts were quickly started to retrieve royal property which had been dispersed, including arms and armour from the armouries.
-At the beginning of August the King issued a commission at Whitehall for the audit of all arms, armour, and tools at the Tower, Greenwich and other royal sites.
+On 29 May 1660, Charles II returned to London from exile and after the 11-year Interregnum the monarchy was restored.
+Efforts quickly started to retrieve royal property which had been dispersed, including the arms and armour from the armouries.
+At the beginning of August, the King issued a commission at Whitehall for the audit of all arms, armour, and tools that were at the Tower, Greenwich and other royal sites.

 In the Lieutenant’s Hall: 10 wooden horses with statues of men on them, dressed in armour and named Prince Henry; Henry VIII; Henry VII; Edward III; Charles I; Edward IV; Henry VI; Leicester; Brandon; William the Conqueror ‘some of them standing formerly at Greenwiche in the greene Gallery there’.
 This is the earliest evidence of all the figures comprising a Horse Armoury at the Tower but the inventory poses a problem.
 The location at which the items were seen is not thought to have had a high enough ceiling at this date to have accommodated figures on horseback.
 Could there have been an error in the inventory or is it possible that at this time the display was in pieces, not complete?